KDE/cutehmi/tools/cutehmi.view.4/README.md

 Compared to previous major version following changes were made.
 - View looks for `View` component instead of `Main`.
-- Extension is specified by positional argument rather than `--extension` argument.
+- Extension is specified with first positional argument instead of `--extension` argument.
+- Component is specified with second positional argument instead of `--component` argument.